cormullion/Karnak.jl/docs/src/syntax.md

 Here, the **outdegree** for each vertex is used to control the size of the vertices and the font sizes too. `vertexshapes` flip-flops between squares and circles for each vertex shape, but the size of the shape is determined by a `vertexshapesizes` function, which receives a Vector of sizes, the outdegree values for each vertex.
 The font sizes of the labels are also set this way.
 A `vertexfillcolors` function lets you determine the shape's fill color for specific vertices, whereas the stroke color is always orange, with stroke weights gradually increasing.
 The colors of the labels are set by the `Colors.distinguishable_colors()` function passed to `vertexlabeltextcolors`.
 And all the labels are rotated, for no good reason.

-Usually, if the vector runs out before the vertices and edges have been drawn, some `mod1` magic means the values repeat from the beginning again.
+Usually, if a vector runs out before the vertices and edges have been drawn, some `mod1` magic means the values repeat from the beginning again.

 ## BoundingBox